Watton-at-Stone: Community

 For administration the parish falls under in East Hertfordshire District Council.
 The 2021 census showed a parish population of 2,614 living in 1,036 households.

 There is little employment directly within the village and it largely serves as a dormitory for commuters to London or to the nearby towns with half-hourly trains to Moorgate station.

 The village has a primary school and nursery school.
 The co-educational Heath Mount private school is located on the outskirts in the private estate of the Grade II* listed Woodhall Park.

 The A602 formerly ran through the centre of the village between Stevenage and Hertford before a bypass was built in 1984 through farmland to the north-east.
 The section of the road to Hertford was renamed the A119, and the A602 then ran out of Watton-at-Stone to Ware.
 Watton-at-Stone is served by a railway station on the Hertford Loop Line.
 The station opened for passengers on 2 June 1924, was closed on 11 September 1939 (though the line continued to run through the village), and reopened on 17 May 1982, paid for partly by public subscription.

 In the village itself there is a small convenience store, café and takeaway restaurant as well as a hairdressers and two pubs.

 Alternative names

 The name is also spelled unhyphenated as Watton at Stone and appears in this form on Ordnance Survey maps.
-The County Council favours the hyphenated version.
-Both spellings are equally valid.
+The County and Parish Councils favour the hyphenated version, it appearing in that form on their respective websites and literature.
+Both variants are valid.
 Locally, the '-at-Stone' suffix is frequently dropped.